ProfessorFish/Conway-s-Background-of-Life/README.md

 ![image](image_4.png)
 10. Voila!
 Your wallpaper is now Conway's Background of Life!

+If it did not set it as your wallpaper, click it if it is in the wallpaper list.
+If it is not in your wallpaper list, try re-adding it.
+If that fails, join the discord server by clicking on my name (ProfessorFish) in the credits below.

 **Customisation and usage:**
 -
 You can access the customisation options by clicking on the three dots next to the wallpaper and selecting 'Customise'